musicbygraceevelyn/musicbygraceevelyn.github.io/about.md

 {% include titleborder %}

 I love helping every musician I work with improve their sound and feel more confident in the music they are delivering!
 I love details but I will keep rehearsals productive and upbeat.
-With decades of experience, I can help vocalists prepare for full operatic roles as well as art song recitals and prepare instrumentalists for orchestral auditions.
-I enjoy working with composers and performing their newest works as well!
-It is always an honor to be a part of premiering new music.
-I hold a Masters of Music in Collaborative Piano from the Boston Conservatory at Berklee.
-I live and work in the greater Boston area with my husband and our grand piano.
+I hold a Masters of Music in Collaborative Piano from the Boston Conservatory at Berklee and live in the greater Boston area with my husband and our grand piano.
 Hope to meet you soon!

 {% capture vocal_col1 %}